dylan-wu/vault/Content/Coding/How to create your own obsidian plugin.md

 - `styles.css` File, which contains a corresponding Style Sheet
 - `manifest.json` File, which contains important information, like the version and name of the plugin.

-Obsidian cannot execute TypeScript files directly.
+Obsidian cannot execute TypeScript files directly, you'll have to compile them into JS first.